PerceptView/careers/README.md

 AwareView is a multi-sensor situational awareness platform designed to detect, track, and monitor aircraft, drones (UAS/UAVs), and other airborne objects in real time.
 It integrates data from multiple hardware sources into a unified map-based interface that operators can monitor and act upon.
 Its strengths and versatility lies in:

-A. It is specifically designed as a sensor-agnostic, vendor-neutral, platform.
+- It is specifically designed as a sensor-agnostic, vendor-neutral, platform.
 Its integrations evolve with the sensing industry

-B. Function over form: It follows a "Make it work first - make it pretty later" ethos.
+- Function over form: It follows a "Make it work first - make it pretty later" ethos.
 This is both for ensureing it works properly over any 'cool factor' and to keep the visual clutter / operator overhead as low as possible.
 Which isn't to say there is no room for serious graphical exploration and experimentation.

-C. This is not our first rodeo with Counter UAS control software - a lot has been learned...plenty of live saving fun work still up for grabs
+- This is not our first rodeo with Counter UAS control software - a lot has been learned...plenty of live saving fun work still up for grabs

 AwareView is specifically designed to function on private secured networks with no outside network connection which is often a requirement from our clients for security purposes.
-It certainly can connecto to systems over public networks but it is not required and the least prefered use case.
+It certainly can connec to systems over public networks but it is not required and the least prefered use case.

 ---